-RESOLVED, BY THE COUNCIL OF THE CITY OF PHILADELPHIA, That the City of Philadelphia hereby declares January 30, 2018 Fred Korematsu Day of Civil Liberties and the Constitution in Philadelphia; and be it
+RESOLVED, BY THE COUNCIL OF THE CITY OF PHILADELPHIA, That the City of Philadelphia hereby declares January 30, 2020, Fred Korematsu Day of Civil Liberties and the Constitution in Philadelphia.

 FURTHER RESOLVED, That Engrossed copies of this resolution be presented to the Philadelphia Chapter of the Japanese Americans Citizens League as well as Shofuso Japanese House and Garden in honor of the observance of Korematsu Day.